ant-lahaie/getcleandata/CodeBook.md

 I appropriately named the variables of the new dataframe by appending "averaged" at the beginning of each.

-I then saved both dataframes as .csv files.
+I then saved both dataframes as .txt files.